MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/limitations.md

 ## Limitations

+### React Native

+1. The React Native SDK currently does not support In-App-Updates.
+The reason for this is that React Native already has this functionality somewhat out-of-the-box.
+2. The React Native SDK currently does not support Mobile Center Push.
+This will change in the future.

 ### Xamarin

 1. Crashes caused by `StackOverflowException` are not reported.
 This is a limitation of the Xamarin runtime.